insilichem/insilichem_com/README.md

 The images of the members have to be scale to 200 x 200 pixels in order to keep the same size in the webpage.

-The images of the members have to be scale to 200 x 200 pixels in order to keep the same size in the webpage.

 ## How to use images